oreporan/wePlayMin/README.md

 *example*: <HOST URL>/wePlay/v1/leagues/getLeagueByName/4524262

 ##### path : '/getLeagueByKeyword'
-*info*: gets all the leagues objects that contain this word, for example calling this method with the keyword : 'over' will find the league 'over' , 'overflow' but not the league 'stack overflow'
+*info*: gets all the leagues objects that contain this word, for example calling this method with the keyword : 'over' will find the league 'over' , 'overflow' and the league 'stack overflow'
 *method*: `GET`
 *accepts*: `String` - league name keyword
 *returns*: `JSON` - `{leagues : <an array of leagueObject JSONs>}`